gfranca91/nexopixel/README.md

 3.  **Protected Routes (Middleware):** The entire admin dashboard (`/admin/**`) is protected using Next.js `middleware.ts`.
 It verifies the user's auth session and redirects them to `/login` if they are not authenticated.

 4.  **Parallel Backend-for-Frontend (BFF):** The Cron Job API routes act as a BFF, orchestrating multiple complex tasks (`Promise.all`) to feed data to the frontend, all while managing platform time limits (`maxDuration`).

+5.  **Event-Driven Publishing (iPaaS Workflow):** The project demonstrates an advanced event-driven architecture.
+Instead of a manual "publish to social" button, the database itself is the trigger.
+A Supabase Webhook listens for `UPDATE` events.
+When an admin publishes a post, the webhook instantly sends a payload (with the `record` and `old_record`) to a Make.com (iPaaS) scenario.
+This scenario validates the status change (`old_record.status == 'draft'` AND `record.status == 'published'`) and immediately triggers the Instagram API, completing the 'content-to-social' pipeline asynchronously without any extra clicks from the admin.

 ---